julielmcdonald/RubiscoMLDE/README.md

 Recommended mutations for for the structure-aware model are in [`target/results_esmif1_complex_better_1RLC.txt`](target/results_esmif1_complex_better_1RLC.txt) and [`target/results_esmif1_complex_better_4RUB.txt`](target/results_esmif1_complex_better_4RUB.txt).
 Code for producing these results is in [`bin/esmif1_score_complex.py`](bin/esmif1_score_complex.py).

+Next-generation sequencing data workflow is described in McDonald et al. PNAS 2025 and at https://github.com/julielmcdonald/GWS1B.

 # Figure generation
 Code and inputs for heatmap plots are in the [`figures/`](figures/) directory.